VolkmarR/DotNet70_WebExample/Step2.md

 ~~~
 </details>

-### Configure EntityFramework in project.cs to use InMemoryDatabase
+### Configure EntityFramework in program.cs to use InMemoryDatabase

 <details><summary>ConfigureServices</summary>